osixia/docker-openldap/README.md

 If you discover a security vulnerability within this docker image, please send an email to the Osixia! team at security@osixia.net.
 For minor vulnerabilities feel free to add an issue here on github.

 Please include as many details as possible.

+### Known security issues
+Openldap on debian creates two admin users with the same password, if you changed admin password after bootstrap you may be concerned by issue #161.

 ## Changelog